-FreeWave Technologies, Inc. warrants the FreeWave® PLUS Radio (Product) against defects in materials and manufacturing for a period of three years from the date of shipment, depending on model number.
+FreeWave Technologies, Inc. warrants the FreeWave® FGR2-P, -PE, & -PE-U PLUS Radios (Product) that you have purchased against defects in materials and manufacturing for a period of three years from the date of shipment, depending on model number.
 In the event of a Product failure due to materials or workmanship, FreeWave will, at its discretion, repair or replace the Product.
 For evaluation of Warranty coverage, return the Product to FreeWave upon receiving a Return Material Authorization (RMA).
+The replacement product will remain under warranty for 90 days or the remainder of the original product warranty period, whichever is longer.